 Most cities do not have strict regulations on how to dispose rubbish.
-Some industries and companies channel untreated toxic waste into open environment because they know no serious actions will be taken against them.
+Some industries and companies channel untreated toxic waste into an open environment because they know no serious actions will be taken against them.
 Policies and regulations that state rubbish should be disposed properly are not fully observed to monitor and regulate the different types of waste that end up in a landfill.
-Therefore, medical waste, special waste, household waste and other toxic waste end up in a landfill which becomes hazardous to both people and the environment, and takes many years to clear it.

 3) No emphasis on recycling

-Most people are not aware on the effects of improper rubbish disposal on the environment and their health.
-Therefore, most people do not see the need to properly dispose rubbish.
-They buy one time use products and dispose of it carelessly.
-Sensitising people through campaigns on social media, television and publications will help people to understand the importance of recycling and reusing hence reduce the amount of waste that ends up in a landfill.
+Most people are not aware of the effects of improper rubbish disposal on the environment and their health.
+Therefore, most people do not see the need to properly dispose of rubbish.
+They buy one-time-use products and dispose of them carelessly.
+Sensitising people through campaigns on social media, television and publications will help people to understand the importance of recycling and reusing hence reducing the amount of waste that ends up in a landfill.

 4) Reliance on outdated technology

-Waste disposal and management facilities continuously rely on short term and quick solutions for rubbish disposal instead of developing long lasting and effective recycling and waste reduction programs.
-This has led to over reliance on use of outdated technologies to deal with waste.
+Waste disposal and management facilities continuously rely on short-term and quick solutions for rubbish disposal instead of developing long-lasting and effective recycling and waste reduction programs.
+This has led to over-reliance on the use of outdated technologies to deal with waste.
 Most states are reluctant in investing on more current and creative methods of reducing the amount and toxicity of waste by promoting recycling.

 There are many private waste management industries to help overcome rubbish disposal challenges.
 However, most of them are expensive.
-Therefore, most low income citizens opt to burn, burry or dispose their rubbish in a landfill to escape the cost of proper waste rubbish disposal.
+Therefore, most low income citizens opt to burn, bury or dispose of their rubbish in a landfill to escape the cost of proper waste rubbish disposal.